 About Lower Silesia

 These last year’s Poland has experienced a growth in the number of tourists.
-The most important reason for this is the entrance to the European Union (1 May 2004), because of this it has become easier for western tourists to make the journey to Poland.
+The most important reason for this is becoming full member of the European Union (1 May 2004), because of this it has become easier for western tourists to make the journey to Poland.
 The whole country profits from this, the hilly areas in the south offer many possibilities for tourists.
 Evermore people choose for a vacation in Lower Silesia.
 On account of the beautiful nature in its original form.
 It is pleasant to take part in different activities, for example cycling, hiking and even skiing.

 The province Lower Silesia (Dolne Slask) is known in Poland for its beautiful nature and the rich history.
 The history of this area goes back to the 6th century BC.
 The region was then inhabited by the Celts, the settlements and the holy relics are founded around Ślęża mountain.
 Different tribes, of which the Silingi, where probably the name Silesia comes from, have lived in this region up to the 9th century.
 During the 9th and 10th century was this region a part of the Czech Republic.
 In 990 the first king of Poland, king Mieszko the first, (his image is on the 10 zloty banknote) conquered this region.
 This event was the start of the Piast dynasty which gave its identity to this region.
 Wroclaw is considered to be the capital of Lower Silesia.